Discord steps up anti-harrassment efforts with new AI acquisition

 Discord, which is primarily used by gamers, has been utilised by several far-right groups in the past.
 Several white nationalist groups in America have used the app as a hub, although Discord has purged a number of notable groups since it started operating.

 Officials at Discord announced that the platform had removed over 2,000 extremist communities during 2020.
-A detailed breakdown of reports received from users showed that 37.3% of complaints were related to harassment.
+A detailed breakdown of reports received from users showed that 37.3 per cent of complaints were related to harassment.

 Sentropy will close its Twitter Detect and Defend service on September 30 later this year.
 Detect and Defend automatically detects abusive content online and provides users the chance to block it.
 Sentropy’s Defend service, which gave moderators tools to identify specific types of abuse, was shut down on July 1.